andrew/ultimate-awesome/README.md

 - [awesome-microsoft](https://github.com/awesomelistsio/awesome-microsoft) - A curated list of high-quality resources, tools, products, APIs, and communities related to Microsoft technologies and services.
 - [awesome-mlops](https://github.com/awesomelistsio/awesome-mlops) - A curated list of tools, frameworks, platforms, and resources for Machine Learning Operations (MLOps).
 - [awesome-nft-development](https://github.com/awesomelistsio/awesome-nft-development) - A curated list of tools, frameworks, standards, tutorials, and platforms for developing NFTs (Non-Fungible Tokens).
+- [awesome-oceanography](https://github.com/awesomelistsio/awesome-oceanography) - A curated list of awesome resources, tools, data, and organizations for the study and exploration of the ocean.
 - [awesome-openai](https://github.com/awesomelistsio/awesome-openai) - A curated list of OpenAI tools, APIs, research, SDKs, and community resources.
 - [awesome-open-data](https://github.com/awesomelistsio/awesome-open-data) - A curated list of high-quality open data resources, tools, platforms, and projects across domains.
 - [awesome-open-governance](https://github.com/awesomelistsio/awesome-open-governance) - Projects, platforms, and APIs for transparency, civic tech, and global governance.